-We all have questions in our lives which have no clear resolution.
+We all have questions in our lives that have no clear resolution.
 As professionals and people living out our natural lives when we enter the unknown.

-Our instincts tell us in many ways how to navigate the unknown when all other information and experience fails us.
-It drives treatment forward through the dark annals of the the unknown and creates solutions when there are no answers.
+Our instincts tell us how to navigate the unknown when all other information and experience fails us.
+It drives treatment forward through the dark annals of the unknown and creates solutions when there are no answers.

-Getting in touch with these basic and most imortant feelings and thoughts is essential to any clinician or professional in mental health.
-Instincts are thoughts and feeling a wrapped in visceral response to what we are witnessing as professionals.
-To do this, you must get underneath the plausable and the facts.
+Getting in touch with these basic and most important feelings and thoughts is essential to any clinician or professional in mental health.
+Instincts are thoughts and feelings wrapped in a visceral response to what we are witnessing as professionals.
+To do this, you must get underneath the plausible and the facts.
 Sometimes logic, sometimes chaos; and definitely in between what is known and what remains to be revealed is a space where problems are transformed into solutions.

-Getting past the glory of being the person that “righted the ship” and miracle maker is fundamental.
+Getting past the glory of being the person who “righted the ship” and a miracle maker is fundamental.
 Sometimes the answer is accepting death.
 Accepting failure.
-You may be the bearer of bad news. but it’s news that needed to be told to move your client in the right direction.
+You may be the bearer of bad news, but it’s news that needed to be told to move your client in the right direction.

 Be bold and confident in the face of uncertainty.
-Your working with people that are unsure of the future and fearful.
-They need a confident and down to earth worker meeting the consumer where they’re at but also capable of driving treatment in a better direction.
+You’re working with people that are unsure of the future and fearful.
+They need a confident and down-to-earth worker meeting the consumer where they’re at, but also capable of driving treatment in a better direction.

-You’re actions and words will create a space for your consumers next steps.
-Be the worker that sets a standard in their path in recovery.
+Your actions and words will create a space for your consumer’s next steps.
+Be the worker that sets a standard on their path to recovery.
 Trust your instincts and teach your consumer to trust theirs.
 You will not always be there for them.
 Pass along this skill.
 It will be a device that serves your client in their darkest hour as it served you in your search for their treatment options when there were more questions than answers.

 Edited: Autumn Tompkins